 How to prevent a car from cloned?

-You can check some things when looking at a car to help identify whether it has been cloned or not.
+You can check some things when considering buying a car to help identify whether it has been cloned or not.

 Report any cloned vehicle that you have already purchased to your local law enforcement.